ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/ossf-cve-benchmark/CVE-2017-16003](https://github.com/ossf-cve-benchmark/CVE-2017-16003) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2017-16003.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2017-16003.svg)

 ## CVE-2017-15950
  Flexense SyncBreeze Enterprise version 10.1.16 is vulnerable to a buffer overflow that can be exploited for arbitrary code execution.
-The flaw is triggered by providing a long input into the &quot;Destination directory&quot; field, either within an XML document or through use of passive mode.
+The flaw is triggered by providing a long input into the "Destination directory" field, either within an XML document or through use of passive mode.